k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 Using a shell, change your directory to your K2view directory and run the following command to clone K2view Blueprints (this requires a prior installation of a Git client):

-Using the prior example of the "K2view" directory:
+Using the prior example of the `K2view` directory:

 ```bash
 cd K2view
 git clone https://github.com/k2view/blueprints.git
 ```

-This will create a "blueprints" directory with various subdirectories.
-The "Docker" subdirectory holds the Fabric Web Studio installation files.
+This will create a `blueprints` directory with various subdirectories.
+The `Docker` subdirectory holds the Fabric Web Studio installation files.

 ### **Step 3** – Create an Installation Directory and Copy the Fabric Web Studio Files

-We recommend running Fabric Web Studio within the "Studio" directory of the "K2view" directory.
-From the K2view directory, copy the "blueprints/Docker" directory as "Studio".
+We recommend running Fabric Web Studio within the `Studio` directory of the `K2view` directory.
+From the K2view directory, copy the `blueprints/Docker` directory as `Studio`.

 *Using Linux or MacOS*

 From the K2view directory

 ```bash